Link a feature request to a chat conversation

 Updated May 22, 2026

-A feature request is rarely submitted in isolation.
-Often the user who wants a feature has already chatted with your team about the frustration that prompted it.
-Yaplet keeps this context intact — a feature request ticket is linked to the submitting visitor, and from the visitor's profile you can click through to their full conversation history.
+A feature request is rarely submitted out of nowhere.
+Usually the person who wants it has already chatted with your team about the frustration that prompted it.
+Yaplet keeps that context: the ticket is tied to the visitor who submitted it, and from the ticket you can open their conversation.

 How the link is created

-When a visitor submits a feature request form via the widget (logged in or identified with Yaplet.identify()), Yaplet records the visitor on the ticket.
-If that same visitor has an open or historical chat conversation, the link is visible on the ticket's visitor card.
+When a visitor submits a feature request form through the widget, Yaplet records who they were on the ticket.
+If that visitor has a conversation, the ticket can open it.
+Nothing is needed from your team — the link is made when the ticket is.

-2. At the top of the ticket's sidebar you'll see a card with the submitter's name and email, followed by a Profile section showing their ID, plan, country, external ID, and last visit.
+2. At the top of the ticket's sidebar you see a card with the submitter's name and email, and under it a Profile section with their ID, plan, country, external ID and last visit.

-From there you can click through to one of their chats and see their full chat history in the Inbox — getting the unfiltered context for why this feature matters to this specific user, without asking them to repeat themselves.
+From there you get the unfiltered context for why this matters to this person, without asking them to repeat themselves.

 Useful for product decisions